ministryofjustice/cloud-platform-environments/docs/pod-security-policy.md

 Once complete, please run a Kops update to apply your amended manifest file.

 ## Step two: Create your Pod Security Policy
-Using the [cloud-platform-environments](https://github.com/ministryofjustice/cloud-platform-environments/tree/master/namespaces/cloud-platform-test-1.k8s.integration.dsd.io) repository, copy the `pod-security-policy.yaml` to the root of your cluster directory, as shown on the [test-1 cluster](https://github.com/ministryofjustice/cloud-platform-environments/tree/master/namespaces/cloud-platform-test-1.k8s.integration.dsd.io/) and merge to master.
-A [concourse](https://github.com/ministryofjustice/cloud-platform-concourse/tree/master/pipelines) pipeline will complete every 15 minutes and apply the Pod Security Policy to your desired cluster.
+Using the [cloud-platform-environments](https://github.com/ministryofjustice/cloud-platform-environments/tree/main/namespaces/cloud-platform-test-1.k8s.integration.dsd.io) repository, copy the `pod-security-policy.yaml` to the root of your cluster directory, as shown on the [test-1 cluster](https://github.com/ministryofjustice/cloud-platform-environments/tree/main/namespaces/cloud-platform-test-1.k8s.integration.dsd.io/) and merge to main.
+A [concourse](https://github.com/ministryofjustice/cloud-platform-concourse/tree/main/pipelines) pipeline will complete every 15 minutes and apply the Pod Security Policy to your desired cluster.

 The `pod-security-policy.yaml` consists of a:
 #### Privileged Policy